 So, what’s next for the retail industry?

 At the NG Digital Retail Summit, we connected with leading industry leaders about business-critical challenges and disruptive technology that drive the future forward collaboratively.

-Lew Kimble, Retired EVP & CEO international Foot Locker, posed the question: “How are we going to do a better job of using technology to engage our associates at the store level and behind the scene to meet the consumer’s needs?”
+Lew Kimble, Retired EVP & CEO of international Foot Locker, posed the question: “How are we going to do a better job of using technology to engage our associates at the store level and behind the scenes to meet the consumer’s needs?”

 Here are some key insights we took away from the NG Digital Retail Summit last week:

 The strong brands of today are so much more than just retail companies.
 They are communities, creating education, entertainment, and experiences for people.
 Communication is really the glue that empowers employees to represent the voice of the brand, connecting shoppers to the message and the mission.

 Another important topic that Sean MacCarthy, Executive Director Global Analytics and Store Segmentation, Claire’s Accessories, dug into was the call for retail to support the community.
 “Brands have to stand for something.
 If you don’t stand for something, you stand for nothing.”

 It’s no surprise that, after a year defined by a pandemic and social movements that demand progress, education, and conversation, retail leaders are pivoting to make a stand for something.

 As Sean said, brands are now forced to define what they stand for and how they will use their resources to improve the world around them.
 Being socially responsible is now an expectation of a brand’s stakeholders, particularly customers and employees.

 The brands that use Zipline are at a great advantage when it comes to rolling out social initiatives.
 Rolling out any new program, particularly something as important as diversity and inclusion or a corporate social responsibility plan requires organizational alignment.